 What is the most important factor in a scoring system?

-The fact is that we do not only consider activity in the online world, but offline as well.
 Besides consumer behavior on the internet and on our websites, we can also take into account their activity in physical stores.
 How often they shop, how much time they spend there, what kind of products they are interested in, how often they buy and in what amounts – it all contributes to an overall picture of consumer activity.
-This is all possible due to technology based on beacons which we presented earlier.
+This is all possible due to technology based on beacons.

-Before the implementation of the scoring system you should look at all the data that you have collected so far.
-Thoroughly analyze client behavior before purchasing.
+Before the implementation of the scoring system, you should look at all the data that you have collected so far.
 The most common purchasing decisions are taken by people that are always opening our emails and spend a lot of time on pages of specific products in our online shop.
 Or maybe more people are likely to buy that product in stores rather than online, and on the website they spend minimum time required just to make payments when buying online?
 You should also watch on whether and at what point customer behavior starts to change.
 Pay attention to behaviors that are common to all shoppers and see how they differ from one customer to another.

 The data to be taken into account may vary depending on the type of product or service they relate to, but they always can be divided into two groups:

 - Formal data (explicit)—This is mainly demographic data that tells us who our customers are.
 It includes age, location, marital status, job and earnings.
 Remember that with omnichannel solutions we can also obtain data from social media and enrich the profile of our customers.